richyjyun/richyjyun/README.md

 If you'd like to learn more about me and my research, please visit my website: https://www.richyyun.com/

-You can reach me at: rjyun@uw.edu
+For any questions you can reach me at: rjyun@uw.edu